 On March 31, 2015, we approved the Phantom Unit Plan.
 The maximum number of phantom units that may be issued under the Phantom Unit Plan is equal to 63.8 million minus the number of issued and outstanding Series C units.
-As of the date of this prospectus, we have granted approximately 34.5 million phantom units under the Phantom Unit Plan.
+As of the date of this prospectus, we have approximately 34.3 million phantom units outstanding under the Phantom Unit Plan.
 Each grant of phantom units made to a participant under the Phantom Unit Plan vests over a defined service period and is subject to forfeiture upon termination of the participant's continuous service to us for any reason.
 Upon and after completion of a qualified initial public offering, or IPO, or a change of control, we are required to make cash or non-cash payments to the participants in an amount equal to the number of vested units held by that participant multiplied by the fair market value of our common stock, as determined by our board of directors.
 The term of each grant under the Phantom Unit Plan is generally 10 years from the date of grant.
 As of March 31, 2016, we had not recorded any expenses related to our phantom units, as vesting was contingent upon future events, specifically an IPO or a change in control transaction.
-Upon the completion of this offering, we expect to satisfy our obligations to holders of vested phantom units through the issuance of shares of common stock to holders of vested phantom units as permitted by the terms of the Phantom Unit Plan.
-In order to satisfy payroll withholding tax obligations triggered by the issuance of shares of common stock to holders of vested phantom units, we intend to issue recipients a net lower number of shares of common stock to satisfy tax withholding obligations.
+Upon the completion of this offering, we expect to satisfy the majority of our obligations to holders of vested phantom units through the issuance of shares of common stock to holders of vested phantom units as permitted by the terms of the Phantom Unit Plan.
+In order to satisfy payroll withholding tax obligations triggered by the issuance of shares of common stock to satisfy tax withholding obligations.
 We will then be responsible for remitting a cash payment for the related withholding taxes.
-The total potential cash impact to us in connection with the cash payment for the withholding taxes related to the restricted stock issuance for an IPO event is estimated to be up to approximately \$ million. unvested phantom units will remain outstanding and subject to the same vesting requirements following the completion of this offering.
+The total potential impact to us in connection with the cash payment for the withholding taxes related to the common stock issuable to holders of vested phantom units upon an IPO event is estimated to be up to approximately \$8.9 million.
+In addition, we expect to make a cash payment of approximately \$0.2 million to a small number of foreign holders of vested phantom units in lieu of issuing them shares of our common stock.
+Following the completion of this offering, 4,617,846 unvested phantom units will remain outstanding and will remain subject to vesting requirements.
 We intend to issue shares of common stock on vesting of these phantom units.